ianhomer/dotfiles/bin/dotme.md

 environment you can ensure that all local environments worked on are the configured the same.

-Support commands are as follows
+Supported commands are as follows:

 **brew**
 : install brew dependencies